The weathers been windy and cold over the weekend. Calling for a Pumpkin Spice Bundt Cake with Caramel Icing to help ring in Autumn.

 - Add eggs one at a time, beating until well incorporated.
 Scrape sides of bowl between each addition.

 - Add baking powder, baking soda, salt, ginger, cinnamon, nutmeg, allspice, vanilla, pumpkin puree, greek yogurt and milk.
-Mix on medium speed until throughly combined.
+Mix on medium speed until thoroughly combined.
 Scrape sides of bowl.